Haub School of Business High School Investment Challenge

 Sponsored by AlphaOne Capital Partners

-The SJU Investment Challenge is designed to provide students in high schools in the Archdiocese of Philadelphia the opportunity to learn about the stock market, and how the market’s value is affected by individual company events, political events, and the overall economic environment in the United States.
+The SJU Investment Challenge is designed to provide students in high schools the opportunity to learn about the stock market, and how the market’s value is affected by individual company events, political events, and the overall economic environment in the United States.

 Sponsored by: